LHC experiments for long-lived particles of the dark sector: More Portals and Beyond

 In the so-called \emph{fermion portal}, new heavy neutral leptons (HNLs) are added to the SM to provide an elegant way to generate non-zero neutrino masses via the seesaw mechanism.~\cite{Mohapatra:1979ia,Yanagida:1980xy,Schechter:1980gr} In type-I seesaw models, one extends the SM by adding neutral right-handed fermions (identified with HNLs) that couple to the SM neutrinos similarly to the coupling between left- and right-handed components of the charged leptons.
-In a considerable class of these models, the HNLs become long lived and the LLP experiments have good prospects to detect them.~\cite{Beacham:2019nyx,Kling:2018wct,Hirsch:2020klk,Dercks:2018wum,Arbelaez:2019cmj,Cottin:2021lzz} In the case of right-handed neutrinos being produced in the decay of an additional $Z'$ boson in the gauged $B-L$ model, which also contains a singlet Higgs that spontaneously breaks the extra $U(1)_{B-L}$ gauge symmetry, \mbox{MAPP-2} will fill the gap left by CMS, LHCb, MATHUSLA, FASER2 and CODEX-b~\cite{Deppisch:2019kvs}.
+In a considerable class of these models, the HNLs become long lived and the LLP experiments have good prospects to detect them.~\cite{Beacham:2019nyx,Kling:2018wct,Hirsch:2020klk,Dercks:2018wum,Arbelaez:2019cmj,Cottin:2021lzz} For a recent review, the reader is referred to Ref.~\citenum{Cottin:2021lrq} and to references therein.